Background Check Compliance in Asia: What Employers Must Know

 6. Social Media and Adverse Media Screening

-- Must be limited to publicly available content
+Social Media Checks- Limited to publicly available content

-- Should avoid discrimination-sensitive data
+- Avoid discrimination-sensitive data

-- Must be proportionate and role-relevant
+- Must remain role-relevant

-- Typically conducted through public sources
+- Use public sources

-- Require human review to prevent false conclusions
+- Require contextual review

 7. Data Protection & Privacy Compliance